cyclorama/13bob/doodle/README.md

 # God Doodle
-A variation of what was originally Terry A. Davis' idea, and inadvertedly a shabby Patrick Caulfield art generator.
+A variation of what was originally Terry A. Davis' idea, and inadvertedly a drunk Patrick Caulfield art generator.